-Net income for 2020, 2019 and 2018 was \$198.7 million, \$227.3 million and \$198.8 million, respectively.
-The Bank's net income for 2020 represented a return on average capital stock ("ROCS") of 8.17 percent.
-In comparison, the Bank's ROCS was 8.90 percent in 2019 and 7.86 percent in 2018.
+Net income for 2021, 2020 and 2019 was \$164.4 million, \$198.7 million and \$227.3 million, respectively.
+The Bank's net income for 2021 represented a return on average capital stock ("ROCS") of 7.72 percent.
+In comparison, the Bank's ROCS was 8.17 percent in 2020 and 8.90 percent in 2019.
 To derive the Bank's ROCS, net income is divided by average capital stock outstanding excluding stock that is classified as mandatorily redeemable capital stock.
-The factors contributing to the changes in the Bank's net income from 2019 to 2020 are discussed below.
-The factors contributing to the changes in the Bank's net income from 2019 are discussed in the 2019 10-K.
+The factors contributing to the changes in the Bank's net income from 2020 to 2021 are discussed below.
+The factors contributing to the changes in the Bank's net income from 2019 to 2020 are discussed in the 2020 10-K.

 While the Bank is exempt from all federal, state and local income taxes, it is obligated to set aside 10 percent of its income before assessments (adjusted for interest expense on mandatorily redeemable capital stock) for its AHP.
 The AHP provides grants that members can use to support affordable housing projects in their communities.
 Generally, the Bank's AHP assessment is derived by adding interest expense on mandatorily redeemable capital stock to income before assessments; the result of this calculation is then multiplied by 10 percent.
-For the years ended December 31, 2020 and 2019, the Bank's AHP assessments totaled \$22.1 million and \$25.3 million, respectively.
+For the years ended December 31, 2021 and 2020, the Bank's AHP assessments totaled \$18.3 million and \$22.1 million, respectively.
 In each of these years, the effective assessment rate closely approximated 10 percent.
 Because interest expense on mandatorily redeemable capital stock is not deductible for purposes of computing the Bank's AHP assessment, the effective assessment rate could exceed 10 percent in future periods.